timthepost/lume-basic-seo/README.md

 It's probably easiest to just pass the custom common word set.

-## Support / Features / Etc
+## Support & Requesting Features

-Use GH issues, or Lume's Discord server (issues almost guarantees a faster response).
+Use GH issues, or find me in Lume's Discord server (issues almost guarantees a faster response).
 I'm disabled and don't have a ton of productive free time, but I'm happy to help.
 If you add a check that you think would be beneficial for everyone, consider sending me a PR to include it, just make sure you remember to update the options and option defaults.

-## Next-up Checks / Features
+## Next-up Ideas For Checks / Features

 - Analyze site tags dynamically to find the most-used tags, and optionally make them the beginning of titles